Sumanth0909/Project-Machine-Learning/README.md

 Welcome to our Project!

-In this project, we will be forecasting the Air Quality Index (AQI) value based on the user input for the city and for the time duration which he/she wants.
+In this project, we have done the forecast of Air Quality Index (AQI) value based on the user input for the city and for the time duration which he/she wants.
 We have used the dataset from the Central Govt. website  https://cpcb.nic.in/

 We have leveraged FB_Prophet model for doing the forecasting.
 And later on, we have done the forecast for the same city and for the same time duration, using ARIMA model.